rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 {% endtabs %}

 {% hint style="info" %}
-The keyword `All` in the above snippet represents all the destinations the source is connected with and its default value is `true`.
+The keyword `All` in the above snippet represents all the destinations the source is connected to.
+Its value is set to `true` by default.
 {% endhint %}

 {% hint style="info" %}
-Make sure the `destination display name` you pass while specifying the custom integrations should exactly match the destination name as shown [here](https://app.rudderstack.com/directory).
+Make sure the `destination display name` you pass while specifying the custom destinations should exactly match the destination name as shown [here](https://app.rudderstack.com/directory).
 {% endhint %}

-You can pass the custom integrations created in the above snippet to the SDK in two ways:
+You can pass the custom destinations created in the above snippet to the SDK in two ways:

-i) Passing custom integrations while initializing the SDK:
+### 1. Passing the destinations while initializing the SDK:

-This is helpful when you want to apply the same set of custom integrations across all the event calls you make using the SDK.
+This is helpful when you want to enable/disable sending the events across all the event calls made using the SDK to the specified destination(s).

 {% tabs %}
 {% tab title="Objective-C" %}